2020 Irish general election: Background

 Since the 2016 Irish general election, Fine Gael had led a minority government with the support of Independent TDs, including the Independent Alliance.
 It relied on a confidence and supply agreement with Fianna Fáil.

 On 3 December 2019, a motion of no confidence in the Minister for Housing, Planning and Local Government Eoghan Murphy proposed by Catherine Murphy for the Social Democrats was defeated, with 53 votes in favour to 56 votes against and 35 registered abstentions.
 On 9 January 2020, Independent TD Michael Collins called for a motion of no confidence in the Minister for Health Simon Harris.
 On 14 January, Taoiseach Leo Varadkar sought a dissolution of the Dáil which was granted by the president, with the 33rd Dáil to convene on 20 February at 12 noon.
 The election was set for 8 February, the first time a general election was held on a Saturday since 1918.

 Electoral system

 Members of Dáil Éireann known as TDs (Dáil deputies) were elected by single transferable vote (STV) from 39 constituencies with between three and five seats.
 Voters complete a paper ballot, numbering candidates 1, 2, 3, etc. in order of their preference.
 Ballot boxes are sent to the constituency count centre after polls close and are counted the following morning.
 Voters may mark as many or as few preferences as they wish.
-Each ballot is initially credited to its first-preference candidate but may be transferred on later counts to the next available preference where the first preference candidate is elected or eliminated.
+Each ballot is initially credited to its first-preference candidate but if the first preference candidate is elected or eliminated on later counts, the vote may be transferred to the next usable preference, in which case it is not used to elect the candidate marked as the first preference.
+(The vote is only used to elect one candidate in the end or none at all.)
+The whole-vote method is used for transfers of surplus votes held by elected candidates.

 As the outgoing Ceann Comhairle, Seán Ó Fearghaíl, did not announce his retirement, he was automatically returned, and the remaining 159 of the 160 seats were up for election.